 Ryan Serhant, who debuts opposite Ben Stiller in While We're Young and stars in Bravo's Million Dollar Listing NY, has co-produced a number of projects including the world premiere of the critically acclaimed Fault Lines, as well as the New York premiere of Purple Hearts (where I directed and Serhant starred).
 Both productions were mounted under the banner of Invisible City, where I reside as Artistic Director since 2002.

-I've also had the great pleasure of co-producing and directing, Airport Hilton, by Anthony Jaswinski, screenwriter of The Shallows, starring Blake Lively, recipient of the Nicholls Fellowship from the Academy of Motion Picture Arts and Sciences, and winner of the Grand Jury Prize at Sundance Film Festival for his feature, Killing Time.
+I've also had the great pleasure of co-producing and directing, Airport Hilton, by Anthony Jaswinski, screenwriter of The Shallows, and recipient of the Nicholls Fellowship from the Academy of Motion Picture Arts and Sciences, plus Grand Jury Prize Winner at Sundance Film Festival for his feature, Killing Time.

 Without the support and integrity of dreamers like Ryan, Anthony and all of the performers and creators mentioned here, ActorClass would not exist.
 I cannot thank those artists enough for trusting me with their ideas.